Civilization 6

 Game Mechanics

-Districts: Buildings that grant specific bonuses and have bonuses based on the tiles around them.
+Districts: Buildings grant specific bonuses and have bonuses based on the tiles around them.
 It’s one of the more confusing portions of the game plan.
 At least I have not figured it out because you need to eventually build all of them to meet specific pieces of the plan.
-In other words, you can’t just build one for your win condition and expect it to work.
+In other words, you can’t build one for your win condition and expect it to work.

 Themes and Player Experience